Updated on March 8th, 2025 by Felix Martinez

 Business Overview

-Nordson was founded in 1954 in Amherst, Ohio by brothers Eric and Evan Nord, but the company can trace its roots back to 1909 with the U.S. Automatic Company.
+Nordson was founded in 1954 in Amherst, Ohio, by brothers Eric and Evan Nord, but the company’s roots go back to 1909 with the U.S. Automatic Company.

-Today the company has operations in over 35 countries and engineers, manufactures, and markets products used for dispensing adhesives, coatings, sealants, biomaterials, plastics, and other materials, with applications ranging from diapers and straws to cell phones and aerospace.
+Today, the company has operations in over 35 countries and engineers, manufactures, and markets products used for dispensing adhesives, coatings, sealants, biomaterials, plastics, and other materials.
+These products have applications ranging from diapers and straws to cell phones and aerospace.

 Source: Investor Presentation